JungVictor/jungvictor.github.io/doc/structure/nodes.md

 ## Good practice

 When dealing with nodes, the good practices is to always abstract as much as possible the type of the object you manipulate.
-For instance, if you manipulate a `CostNode`, it probably is better to manipulate the object as a `CostNodeInterface` if the behaviour you're trying to implement corresponds to every kind of node implementing the `CostNodeInterface`.
+For instance, if you manipulate a `CostNode`, it probably is better to manipulate the object as a `ICostNode` if the behaviour you're trying to implement corresponds to every kind of node implementing the `ICostNode`.

-!> In general, you never want to refer to the `AbstractNode` class, as it simply provides a common base code for all nodes implementing the `NodeInterface` interface.
-Therefore, it is better to directly refers to it as a `NodeInterface` node.
+!> In general, you never want to refer to the `AbstractNode` class, as it simply provides a common base code for all nodes implementing the `INode` interface.
+Therefore, it is better to directly refers to it as a `INode` node.